The Cesar web application provides a low-level way to do syntactic research in annotated text corpora.

 Many thanks to Pepijn van Teeffelen, who has made a step-by-step guide.
 Please look under Extra > Step-by-step

-Want to quickly look for a word or constituent category?
-Use simple searching from the menu: Search/Simple.
+constituent category?
+Use simple searching from the menu:

-Simple searching can be extended to including a lemma.
+Simple searching can be extended to including a

-It's now super easy to save a simple search under a new name (Dec 6, 2018).
+save a simple search under a new name (Dec 6, 2018).

 Relation wizard: simply add related constituents.
 Their syntactic categories and contents are immediately available in the output features (Feb 1, 2019).